artur-ciocanu/launch.en/help/extension-reference/web/adobe-analytics-extension/shared-modules.md

 ### Verifying that Adobe Analytics has been installed

-It's possible that Adobe Analytics has not been installed or included in the same Platform Launch library as your extension.
+It's possible that Adobe Analytics has not been installed or included in the same Data Collection tags library as your extension.
 Because of this, it's highly recommended that you check for this case in your code and handle it appropriately.
 The following JavaScript is an example of how you might implement this:

 ```js
 var getTracker = turbine.getSharedModule('adobe-analytics', 'get-tracker');